iamjohnmills/journal/site/pages/equalizer/markdown.md

 {{#preview}}example.html{{/preview}}

-The svg is a simple set of three rectangles of varying heights.
+The SVG is a simple set of three rectangles of varying heights.
 I place them an equal distance apart to start.

 Each rectangle is referenced by the nth-child pseudo selector in order to give each a custom animation duration.
 I can re-use the same animation keyframes by using a css variable to define the max y position of the rectangle.